-In 1977, additional powers were granted by the then Secretary of State for Scotland giving the council full control over most adverts within the conservation areas covered by this planning guidance.
-This means that all advertisements, including those displayed inside a building and within one metre of a window or door, can require the submission of an advertisement consent application.
-Advertisements and signs proposed for display on, or within, a listed building may require a separate application for listed building consent.
-The Advertisement Regulations are complex and it is always advisable to check the position with the council's Development Management Team prior to displaying an advert or making an application.
+In 1977, additional powers were granted by the then Secretary of State for Scotland giving the council full control over most adverts within the conservation areas covered by this policy.
+This means that all advertisements, including those displayed inside a building and within one metre of a window or door, can require the submission of an application.

+Advertisements and signs proposed for display on or within a listed building may require a separate application for listed building consent.
+The Advertisement Regulations are complex and it is always advisable to check the position with the council prior to displaying an advert or making an application.
 Applications for advertisements are assessed only in relation to public safety and amenity.
-Public safety includes road safety and the reading of road signs; amenity focuses on the suitability of the site for the advert proposed and can take account of features such as listed buildings and conservation areas, but can disregard other advertisements in the locality.
+Public safety includes road safety and the reading of road signs; amenity focuses on the suitability of the site for the advert proposed, can take account of features such as listed buildings and conservation areas but can disregard other advertisements in the locality.

-The assessment of applications for advertisements also focuses on the visual amenity of not only the property itself, but also the amenity of neighbouring properties and the surrounding area.
+It also focuses on the visual amenity of not only the property itself but also the amenity of neighbouring properties and the surrounding area.
 Any consent granted for advertisements is limited to a maximum of five years.
-Advertisements can, however, continue to be displayed after this period expires unless the planning authority requires their removal.
+They can, however, continue to be displayed after this period expires unless the planning authority requires their removal.